timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 occasionally see `heartbeat` events in the response; these events signal the health of the connection over time.

-At this point the websocket connection works and data keeps flowing.
-You need to implement the `on_event` function so data gets ingested into TimescaleDB.
+At this point the websocket connection is working successfully to pass data.
+To ingest the data into your Timescale service, you need to implement the `on_event` function.

 </Collapsible>